moosecreates/tailtown/docs/CURRENT_STATE.md

    - Updated theme color to #126f9f for better visual appeal
    - Fixed accessibility issues with aria-hidden attributes
    - Resolved scrolling problems in the PetDetails page

+## UI and UX

+- Material-UI components are used throughout the application
+- Primary theme color: #126f9f
+- Responsive design for both desktop and mobile views
+- Form validation for all user inputs
+- Loading states for asynchronous operations
+- Error handling with user-friendly messages
+- Specialized calendar views for different service types (boarding, daycare, grooming, training)
+- Grid-based kennel calendar for efficient boarding and daycare management

 ## Configuration Notes
 - Backend runs on port 3003